 In a letter to the county council, public health team nurses said the decision felt like “a very rushed foregone conclusion” and they felt they were being treated in a “poor way” which did “not bode well for the future of health visiting and school nursing”.

 “In addition, S[omerset] C[ounty] C[ouncil] is struggling financially and has closed some of the children’s centres.
 These closures are part of plan of cuts to the public health budget.”

-The Council is proposing to set up and provide an “integrated Family Support Service” that would transfer Health Visiting and School Nursing service from the NHS into the Council.
+The Tory-controlled Somerset County Council Executive has decided to to set up and provide an “integrated Family Support Service” that would transfer Health Visiting and School Nursing service from the NHS into the Council.
 The Family Support Service would be delivered in a number of Hubs across the County.

 The Family Hub model was initially proposed in 2014 by the Centre for Social Justice.
 This is a Tory “think tank” set up in 2004 by Ian Duncan Smith and Tim Montgomerie.
 It played an important role in the design and development of Universal Credit.

 The Centre for Social Justice said Family Hubs would offer